 I made certain I dressed for the occasion You know me I’m so much into dressing properly My loose fitting flannel navy dress was at least two inches below my knees.
 I wore long sleeves.
 I didn’t want show too much skin.
 Wouldn’t want to tempt the men there.
 Oh I did realize this iwas a religious service but men I know are still of the flesh.
 Even if most of them are engaged, with a girlfriend or married Besides Seymour was with me I am middle aged but I’m told I look much younger One can’t be too certain.
-I presume the gay men and lesbians would behave themselves and keep to themselves.
+The Gay and Lesbians couples and other participants participated too.

 I felt a little tipsy once I drank the fourth wine cup of syrupy sweet Magen David.
 I’ve participated in other Seders so I knew it was the custom for each person’s cup to be filled by another participant The other person was a servant The cups were drunk as everyone reclined on their left side.
 Its suppose to symbolize luxury and majesty.

 Then we went to the kitchen sink to wash our hands.
 Next the meal.
 It consisted of bitter herbs.
-In this case parsely dipped in salt water.
+In this case parsley dipped in salt water.
 The dipping was to represent the bitter tears of slavery in those years in Ancient Egypt.
-The Maroses was made of chopped nuts, chunky apple sauce That part of the meal was meant to remind the partakers there of the martor.
+The Charosis was made of chopped nuts, chunky apple sauce That part of the meal was meant to remind the partakers there of the mortor.

 We ate Matzah or Motzah if you prefer Its a kind of flat bread made from dough that doesn’t rise.
-So its really super duper flatbread.
-It makes flatbread lik its risen to the sky This variety I could tell was totally vegan.
+The result is a crisp flatbread.
+This variety I could tell was totally vegan.
 Veganism seems to be the in thing these days.
 I never saw so many animal lovers ever in my dear life.
-I wasn’t surprised at all the main course was a lentil dish.
+I mean lovers enough not to eat them, I wasn’t surprised at all the main course was a lentil dish.
 It was hearty and very filling.
 Finally the blessing of the Pesach and well wishes for everyone there Seymour and I loved being there .
 With the wine, the delicious food, the friendliness of the people there it was a warm, hearty, meaningful celebration.
 Tooleloo.
-Here’s to my partner in arms and colleague Auntie Carol and her Easter celebration at her church “Church of the Evangelist Missions”
+Here’s to my partner in arms and colleague Auntie Carol and her Easter celebration at her church “Church of Our Holy Redeemer”